 The Project Professional supervises professional aspects of the grant project and ensures the quality of the final product and the performance of any required remedial work.
 Grant funds cannot be expended for work that does not meet professional standards.
 The project professional must meet the requirements listed in 36 CFR 61 for the appropriate discipline and must demonstrate previous experience in a similar project (see Appendix C).
-All Project Professionals must also go through an RFQ requirement; therefore, Project Professionals that are retained for services during the application process are not automatically assured selection.
 Please note archaeological professionals must also meet standards identified in Guidelines for Archaeological Reports in Mississippi.
 These guidelines may be obtained from the Historic Preservation Division of MDAH.